-Difference Between Plant Cell and Animal Cell :: From class 8-9th to senior classes there is always been confusion within students regarding to the Difference between the Plant Cell and Animal cell.
+Difference Between Plant Cell and Animal Cell:: From class 8-9th to senior classes there is always been confusion among students regarding the Difference between the Plant Cell and Animal cell.

-Although there are a lot of differences but also many similarities between both of them so it is obvious why students do confuse differenciating these.
+Although there are a lot of differences but also many similarities between both of them so it is obvious why students do confuse differentiating these.

-If you are one of those students then you are on right place, Here is the brief explanation about cells and All the differences between them in easy and simplified way.
-Read the whole article and get the rid out of all the confusion you have.
+If you are one of those students then you are in the right place, Here is a brief explanation about cells and All the differences between them in an easy and simplified way.
+Read the whole article and get rid out of all the confusion you have.
 Let’s start with the introduction of Cells.

-Cell is the structural, Fundamental and Biological unit of life.
-From life we refer to all the Animals, plants or any other Living organism that exist in this world.
-It is the smallest unit of life that is why it also called as “Building Blocks of life”.
+The cell is the structural, Fundamental and Biological unit of life.
+From life, we refer to all the animals, plants or any other Living organism that exist in this world.
+It is the smallest unit of life that is why it also called “Building Blocks of life”.

 Cells were discovered by Rober Hook in 1665.
 Being the smallest unit, Cells can only be seen by microscopes.
-Cell consist of Cytoplasm which is enclosed within the membrane called as Cell membrane.
-These Cytoplasm contains biomolecules like Nucleic Acids and Proteins etc.
+The cell consists of Cytoplasm which is enclosed within the membrane called a Cell membrane.
+This Cytoplasm contains biomolecules like Nucleic Acids and Proteins etc.

-It is found that all the orgainsms contains atleast one cells.
-Those organism which has only one cell are called Unicellular (Bacteria) and those organisms which has two or more cells are called as Multicellular (Animals).
+It is found that all organisms contain at least one cell.
+Those organisms which have only one cell are called Unicellular (Bacteria) and those organisms which have two or more cells are called Multicellular (Animals).

-Cells are of two types, first which contains Nucleus and second which do not.
-Those cells which contains Nucleus inside it are called Eukaryotic and those cells which do not have Nucleus are called Prokaryotic.
+Cells are of two types, the first which contains Nucleus and the second which do not.
+Those cells which contain Nucleus inside it are called Eukaryotic and those cells which do not have Nucleus are called Prokaryotic.

-Both Plant cell and Animal Cell are Eukaryotic means both contains Nucleus so there are a lot of similarities between them.
-All the Eukaryotic cells generally consists of Nucleus, Plasma membrane, cytoplasm, mitochodria and ribosomes.
+Both Plant cell and Animal Cell are Eukaryotic means both contain Nucleus so there are a lot of similarities between them.
+All the Eukaryotic cells generally consist of the Nucleus, Plasma membrane, cytoplasm, mitochondria and ribosomes.